vishali-u/Gene-Expression-Explorer/README.md

 ## Explore Differential Gene Expression
 This web application is designed to visualize differential gene expression data uploaded in .csv or .tsv format by the user.
 It provides two main views:
-* Table View: Displays differentially expressed genes in a user-friendly, interactive table.
+* Table View: Displays differentially expressed genes in an interactive table.
 Supports filtering by gene name and sorting by columns
 * Plot View: Displays differentially expressed genes in an interactive volcano plot.

 ## Technologies Used: